spec-ed/pound-python-manual/ask_good_questions.rst

   - Ask if someone knows the module with which you are having trouble
   - Declare that you have discovered a bug.
 You may have, but more often than not, you are not using the module as the author intended.
-  - Demand and answer.  #python is a free service provided by volunteers in their free time.
+  - Demand an answer.  #python is a free service provided by volunteers in their free time.

 Frequently Asked Questions
 **************************